woorong/Human-Computer_Interaction/README.md

 # Human-Computer_Interaction
+## Wellness design challenge
-How to solve a lack of attention in improving the care of non-emergency patients in the UK?
-(Wellness design challenge)
+### How to solve a lack of attention in improving the care of non-emergency patients in the UK?